 Technology, specifically the Internet, is an essential facet of instruction in Fleming County.
 Fleming County Schools computers are 100% Internet-connected and meet state minimum standards.
 The student/internet connected instructional computer ratio is 1.2 to 1 with the state average = 1.3 (data from 2018 school report card).
 Over the past year, significant updates in the technology infrastructure have taken place district-wide with a large number of student devices added.
 The entire district wireless infrastructure has been updated, as well, and is now fully saturated.
 With new leadership leading to increased capacity, the district has recently added 1,580 Chromebooks for student classroom use.
 It is with great pride that new, energetic and focused leadership continues to help us meet the ever-present challenges of providing needed resources and support to all schools and classrooms throughout the school district.

 Meeting the demands of 21st Century standards and curriculum requires supportive and robust leadership, financial stability, and a focused shared vision.
 Fleming County Schools has that now.
 Over the past four years, the new leadership team has helped our district recover from some serious financial issues.
 Hard work and diligence of the new administration has brought the district to a sound financial status which enables us to provide better classroom resources and instructional materials necessary to prepare our students for success.
 The district is never comfortable with the status quo and continually seeks to become better for students.
 We regularly provide and encourage collaborative opportunities among teachers and students across the district.

-Fleming County Schools is quickly becoming one of the premiere school systems in Kentucky.
-We are known for our work around the AdvancED Standards for Quality, strategic planning, curriculum and benchmark assessment, which have led to remarkable growth, driven by teachers, in a very short amount of time.
+Worth repeating, Fleming County Schools is a distinguished school district and is quickly becoming one of the premier school systems in Kentucky.
+We are known for our work with the AdvancED Standards for Quality, strategic planning, curriculum, and benchmark assessment, which have led to remarkable growth, driven by teachers, in a very short amount of time.